Linuxander/ntfy_aws_deployment_iac/README.md

 1. Wait about 20 seconds or so to allow the EC2 instance to finish installing the NTFY server
 1. Open a browser
 1. Go to `http://[ENTER ntfs_server_instance_public_ip VALUE HERE]`
 1. You should now see the NTFY server dashboard.
-If not, wait a few seconds more and refresh page.
+If not, wait a few seconds more and refresh the page.

 ### Step 4 | NTFY Phone App | Subscribe to a topic

 1. Open the NTFY phone app
 1. Click the `+` symbol to subscribe to a topic
-1. In the `Topic name` textfield, makeup a topic name
+1. In the `Topic name` text field, makeup a topic name
-    1. The topic name you create will recieve messages from the commands in a terminal that uses the same topic name
+    1. The topic name you create will receive messages from the commands in a terminal that uses the same topic name
 1. Enable the switch for `Use another server` feature
 1. Enter `http://[ENTER ntfs_server_instance_public_ip VALUE HERE]`